dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 The `offset` and `limit` query parameters select a subset of values.
 If not specified then they default to 0 and 2147483647 respectively.

-Therefore, a GET request to `/api/v1/transfers?token=fbfd7d39-9959-4135-bf9a-5f65355346f5&offset=0&limit=10` returns the first ten transfers, a GET request to `/api/v1/transfers?token=fbfd7d39-9959-4135-bf9a-5f65355346f5&offset=10&limit=10` returns the next ten transfers, and so on.
+Therefore, a GET request targeting the path `/api/v1/transfers?token=fbfd7d39-9959-4135-bf9a-5f65355346f5&offset=0&limit=10` returns the first ten transfer from a specific snapshot.

+A subsequent GET request targeting the path `/api/v1/transfers?token=fbfd7d39-9959-4135-bf9a-5f65355346f5&offset=10&limit=10` returns the next ten transfers, and so on.